xnmeet/react-scan/README.md

   showToolbar: true,

   /**
-   * Long task threshold in milliseconds, only show
+   * Render count threshold, only show
-   * when main thread is blocked for longer than this */
+   * when a component renders more than this
-  longTaskThreshold: 50,
+   */
+  renderCountThreshold: 0,

   /**
    * Report data to getReport()